Rooting an Android Phone, if you are an Android smartphone owner, you may have come across rooting.

-Depending upon your Smartphone model, you can check the thread in XDA developers website and download and flash a custom rom.
-We have established what is a custom Rom and How you can get it from XDA for your smartphone.
-Now let’s move to the important Question Should I Root My Android Smartphone?
+Depending upon your phone model, you can check the thread on the XDA developer’s website and download and flash a custom ROM.
+We have established what is a custom ROM and How you can get it from XDA for your device.

 Major Pros of Rooting a Smartphone:

 Makes your smartphone software refresh, a new look and feel from the same monotonous OS you have been using.
-Suppose you have a Samsung Galaxy S3 and you are still stuck with Jelly Bean OS, but want to try out Android Kitkat or Android Lollipop.
-Samsung may roll out the Kitkat update or Lollipop update on your device later on may take months.
+Suppose you have a Samsung Galaxy S3 and you are still stuck with Jelly Bean OS but want to try out Android KitKat or Android Lollipop.
+Samsung may roll out the KitKat update or Lollipop update on your device, later on, may take months.

 8 Major Reasons Why You Should Root Your Smartphone

-You can boost Sound – Use ViperX with a custom ROM and can make your smartphone sound incredibly better.
-Most Android smartphone’s sound quality suck compared to Apple, HTC being an exception.
-You will love the beats and thumps after installing the software engine like ViperX.
+You can boost Sound – Use ViperX with a custom ROM and can make the sound incredibly better.
+Moreover, most Android phones’ sound quality sucks in comparison to Apple, HTC being an exception.
+You will love the beats and thumps after installing a software engine like ViperX.

-Certain Apps like Nandroid backup, TWRP and CWM (clock work Mod) works on the rooted smartphone, allows you to take full back up of all your data and settings and OS.
-It is either way necessary to take back up before trying a new custom ROM.
+Certain Apps like Nandroid backup, TWRP, and CWM (Clockwork Mod) work on rooted devices.
+It allows you to take a full backup of all your data and settings and OS.
+It is, either way, necessary to take back up before trying a new custom ROM.

-6) Free up the internal storage on your smartphone, with root access you have right to remove any app that is installed on your smartphone and free up system space.
+With root access, you have the right to remove any app (even the system Apps) that are installed to free up system space.

 10 Major Reasons You Should not Root Your Smartphone